 Nuggets vs. Timberwolves odds, prediction, time: 2026 NBA playoff picks, April 25 best bets by proven model

 The sixth-seeded Minnesota Timberwolves look to take a commanding 3-1 lead in their best-of-seven 2026 NBA playoffs series when they meet the third-seeded Denver Nuggets in Game 4 of their Western Conference first-round playoff matchup on Saturday.
 Minnesota beat Denver on Thursday, 113-96.
 Ayo Dosunmu led the way with 24 points for the Timberwolves, while Nikola Jokic led the Nuggets with 27.
-Anthony Edwards left Game 3 in the fourth quarter for undisclosed reasons, but is not on the injury report for Game 4., is listed as day-to-day for the Timberwolves.
-Aaron Gordon (calf) is questionable for the Nuggets.
+Anthony Edwards left Game 3 in the fourth quarter for undisclosed reasons, but is not on the injury report for Game 4.
+Aaron Gordon (calf) is questionable for the Nuggets, while Peyton Watson (hamstring) has been ruled out.

 Tipoff from Target Center in Minnesota is set for 8:30 p.m.
 ET.
 The Nuggets are 1.5-point favorites in the latest Nuggets vs. Timberwolves odds from FanDuel Sportsbook, while the over/under for total points scored is 229.5.
 Before making any Timberwolves vs. Nuggets picks, check out the Nuggets vs. Timberwolves predictions from the SportsLine Projection Model.